Rates & Fees

 The City of Poway’s water and sewer rates are established each year effective the first full billing cycle after January 1.

-The City Council will hold a public hearing on March 3 to discuss the new rate structure and proposed rates for water and wastewater.
+The City Council held a public hearing on March 3 and approved the new rate structure and proposed two- year rates for water and wastewater.
 The notice of the public hearing was mailed on Thursday, Jan.
 16. To comply with rules of Prop 218 (passed by California voters in 1996), the city is required to provide written notice by mail of the proposed fee or charge at least 45 days prior to the public hearing.

 Current Water / Wastewater Rates